atchekho/harmpi/tutorial.md

 		mkmov_simple(starti = 0,endi = 100)

 	Here `starti` is the first frame number and `endi` is the last frame number.
 Note: the color limits are tuned for the torus problem (`TORUS_PROBLEM`), and you'd have to adjust them for other problems.

+	To generate a movie file, try using the following:

+		ffmpeg -i frame%03d.png -vcodec mpeg4 -qmax 5 movie.mp4

+	This creates a movie file that you can play on almost any computer.
+Note that you can speed up or slow down the movie.
+For instance, to slow it down to 10 frames per second, do:

+		ffmpeg -fflags +genpts -r 10 -i frame%03d.png -vcodec mpeg4 -qmax 5 movie.mp4

+	If ffmpeg is not installed, you can try installing it on Ubuntu-like Linux by

+		sudo apt install ffmpeg